-\textbf{\emph{Introduction.- }}Over the past decades, nonlinear optics technologies become the backbone of modern optics, enabling frequency conversion, optical parametric oscillation, ultrafast modulation, and non-classical quantum sources.
-Especially, various nonlinear optics mechanisms enabled the generation of the optical frequency comb, which has attracted lots of research interests due to its revolutionary applications in precision spectroscopy, astronomy detection, optical clock, and optical communication~\citep{fortier201920,foltynowicz2011optical,picque2019frequency,Papp:14,obrzud2019microphotonic,marin2017microresonator,menicucci2008one}.
-Recently, by harnessing the enhanced nonlinear optical effect in a microresonator, the Kerr frequency comb, in particular, the dissipative Kerr soliton (DKS) as phase-locked frequency comb, has been extensively studied~\citep{kippenberg2018dissipative}.
-Such DKS have been realized on photonic chips with various $\chi^{(3)}$ materials, showing advances in compact size, scalability, low power consumption, great spectral range and large repetition rate$\:$\citep{gaeta2019photonic,Wan:20,Bruch2021,bai2020brillouin}.
+In recent decades, nonlinear optics technologies have become the backbone of modern optics, allowing for frequency conversion, optical parametric oscillation, ultrafast modulation, and non-classical quantum sources.
+One of the most exciting advances is the optical frequency comb, which has attracted tremendous research interest due to its revolutionary applications in precision spectroscopy, astronomy detection, optical clocks, and optical communication~\citep{fortier201920,foltynowicz2011optical,picque2019frequency,Papp:14,obrzud2019microphotonic,marin2017microresonator,menicucci2008one,yao2022soliton,Sun2023}.
+By harnessing the enhanced nonlinear optical effect in a microresonator~\cite{Liu2022}, the Kerr frequency comb, in particular, the DKS as a phase-locked frequency comb, has been extensively studied~\citep{kippenberg2018dissipative}.
+These DKS have been realized on photonic chips with various $\chi^{(3)}$ materials, demonstrating significant progress in compact size, scalability, low power consumption, great spectral range and large repetition rate~\citep{gaeta2019photonic,Wan:20,Bruch2021,bai2020brillouin,niu2023khz,ye2023foundry,liu2022optical}.